 Artworks in Zeitz MOCAA

-A virtual museum walk at Zeitz Museum of Contemporary Art Africa.
-Like all modern art I leave these to your own interpretation.
+A virtual museum walk at Zeitz Museum of Contemporary African Art.
+Like all modern art, I leave these to your own interpretation.

 El Anatsui’s wall hanging work breaks away from the traditional cast of sculptural practice to invoke a multi-layered, sensory re-imagining of our material world.
 Reviewing the first major retrospective of his work, El Anatsui, art historian Terry Smith marvelled, “In his wall hangings … El Anatsui has accomplished one of the very few genuine breakthroughs in contemporary art anywhere in the world today.”